 More than one family member with varying interests and ages should be able to use the telescope.
 With this in mind, the telescope needs to be a jack of all trades and simple to set up.

 Avoid complicated mounts and tripods.
-Family telescopes should be simple, easy, and quick to setup by children or adults without too much fuss.
-Avoid computerised Go-To telescopes which can be expensive, have tricky mounts/ tripods and can sacrifice optics in favour of electronics.
-In other words, computerised telescopes tend to cost a lot.
-However, some models may be suitable for some families if they want to start imaging and don’t mind spending the money, are couples or have older children.
+Family telescopes should be simple, easy, and quick to setup by children or adults.
+Without too much fuss.
+Avoid computerised Go-To telescopes which can be expensive.
+They can also have tricky mounts/ tripods and can sacrifice optics in favour of electronics.
+In other words, computerised telescopes tend to cost a lot and can be a fiddle.
+However, some models may be suitable for some families if they want to start imaging.
+They are also OK if you don’t mind spending the money, are couples or have older children.
 Telescopes with complex mounts are suitable for the more patient or technically minded.

 Quality and Usability

-Many cheap telescopes aren’t much better than toys and seldom give views advertised on the box.
-Many of these are small Refractors or Newtonians types of telescope on rickety Alt/ Az or EQ mounts.
+Many cheap family telescopes aren’t much better than toys.
+They seldom give views advertised on the box.
+Many of these are small Refractors or Newtonian types of telescope on rickety Alt/ Az or EQ mounts.
 Always check reviews with websites such as Amazon.
 You can find out a lot regarding other people’s experience and it will help you make the right decision before you buy.

 Avoid the High Street

 Another thing to be wary of is high street or department store telescopes.
-You may see some well-known manufacturers names on telescopes, but don’t be fooled by exaggerated claims on the box.
+You may see some well-known manufacturers names on telescopes.
+Don’t be fooled by exaggerated claims on the box.
 Most department store/ high street telescopes are lacking optically and have hard to use tripods and mounts.
-Don’t get sucked in by the sales assistants patter, not many of them have experience using them and go by what the box says.
+Don’t get sucked in by the sales assistants patter.
+Not many of them have experience using them and go by what the box says.
 If in doubt, ask an astronomer, there are plenty on Twitter or Facebook.